Accuracy requirements on intrinsic alignments for Stage-IV cosmic shear

 To quantify the accuracy requirements of intrinsic alignment models, we analysed the 4 datasets described above, assuming an unperturbed NLA, eNLA or TATT model.
 We used a Monte Carlo Markov Chain (MCMC) framework to analyse the perturbed synthetic data and infer $\Om$, $\sigma_8$ and the IA parameters: $\eta_1, A_1$ for NLA and $\eta_1, A_1, A_2, A_d$ for TATT.
-Although this is a limited cosmological parameter space, $\Om$ and $\sigma_8$ are the $\Lambda$CDM parameter to which cosmic shear is by far the most sensitive.
+Although this is a limited cosmological parameter space, $\Om$ and $\sigma_8$ are the $\Lambda$CDM parameters to which cosmic shear is by far the most sensitive.
 We therefore expect this admittedly simplistic analysis scenario to provide a reasonable testing ground for the question at hand.
 We used the MCMC framework of {\tt cobaya} \citep{Torrado2021} and assume a Gaussian likelihood of the form

 where ${\bf d}$ is the data vector (i.e. the full set of shear auto- and cross-spectra), ${\bf t}({\bf q})$ is the theoretical prediction within the model used, depending on parameters ${\bf q}$, ${\sf C}$ is the covariance matrix, and $K$ is an arbitrary constant.
-We impose flat priors on all parameters, as described in Table \ref{tab:priors}
+As described in Section \ref{ssec:meth.simdata}, ${\sf C}$ is computed considering only the ``Gaussian'' or ``disconnected'' contribution.
+We impose flat priors on all parameters, as described in Table \ref{tab:priors}.

 We will use two different metrics to evaluate the impact of IA modelling residuals: \begin{itemize} \item {\bf Relative bias.} For a given parameter $Q$, we extract the mean $\bar{Q}$ and standard deviation $\sigma_Q$ from the MCMC chains, and calculate the bias as a fraction of the statistical uncertainties: